-17-Division of responsibilities between the Commissioner and the Court
+17-Division of responsibilities between Commissioner and the Court

-- (1) The powers and responsibilities of a licensing authority under this Act are divided between the Commissioner and the Court as follows: - (a) the Commissioner is to determine- - (i) all non-contested matters except those that are, under some other provision of this Act, to be determined by the Court; and - (ii) all contested applications for a limited licence; - (b) if an application is contested (and the application does not relate to a matter that is, under some other provision of this Act, within the exclusive jurisdiction of the Court), the Commissioner must, subject to subsection (2), make reasonable attempts to achieve agreement between the parties by conciliation and- - (i) if the differences between the parties are resolved by conciliation, the Commissioner must determine the matter so as to reflect the agreement reached by conciliation; and - (ii) if the differences between the parties are not resolved by conciliation-

-- if the dispute arises on an application for a limited licence-the Commissioner must determine the application; and - if the dispute arises on an application (but not an application for a limited licence) and the parties request the Commissioner to determine the application-the Commissioner must determine the application; and - in any other case-the Commissioner must refer the matter for hearing and determination by the Court; - (c) the Court must determine the following matters: - (i) all matters referred for hearing and determination by the Court under paragraph (b); and - (ii) all other matters that are, under some other provision of this Act, to be determined by the Court. - (2) The Commissioner is not required to attempt conciliation in relation to an application to which an objection has been lodged by the Commissioner of Police on the ground that to grant the application would be contrary to the public interest.
+- (1) The powers and responsibilities of a licensing authority under this Act are divided between the Commissioner and the Court as follows: - (a) the Commissioner is to determine- - (i) all non-contested matters except those that are, under some other provision of this Act, to be determined by the Court; and - (ii) all contested applications for a limited licence; and - (iii) all applications to which section 52 applies that relate to a small venue licence; - (b) if an application is contested (and the application does not relate to a matter that is, under some other provision of this Act, within the exclusive jurisdiction of the Court), the Commissioner must, subject to subsection (2), make reasonable attempts to achieve agreement between the parties by conciliation and- - (i) if the differences between the parties are resolved by conciliation, the Commissioner must determine the matter so as to reflect the agreement reached by conciliation; and - (ii) if the differences between the parties are not resolved by conciliation- - if the dispute arises on an application for a limited licence the Commissioner must determine the application; and - if the dispute arises on an application (but not an application for a limited licence) and the parties request the Commissioner to determine the application-the Commissioner must determine the application; and - in any other case-the Commissioner must refer the matter for hearing and determination by the Court; - (c) the Court must determine the following matters: - (i) all matters referred for hearing and determination by the Court under paragraph (b); and - (ii) all other matters that are, under some other provision of this Act, to be determined by the Court. - (1a) Subsection (1)(b) does not apply to an application for, or in relation to, a small venue licence. - (2) The Commissioner is not required to attempt conciliation in relation to an application to which an objection has been lodged by the Commissioner of Police on the ground that to grant the application would be contrary to the public interest.